top of page

 Adriaan Von Geusau was from a German Baronial family.
 He was a large man with a trimmed goatee beard and practiced as an attorney in Heidelberg.
 He was to be of some assistance to Cassie O’Reilly while the British occupied Heidelberg during the 2nd Anglo Boer War.
 After the war he became Mayor and assisted in the town’s public life for many years.
 He and his son were committee members of the Heidelberg Club.
 Their portrait hang for many years in the club.

-The house was built in 1880 by the Von Geusau family.
-After the Von Geusau family, the Malan Cilliers family lived in the house for nearly 36 years, before selling the house to the Bonsma family in 1995.
+This historic residence was constructed in 1880 by the prominent Von Geusau family.
+Following the conclusion of the Von Geusau residency, ownership of the property was transferred to the Malan Cilliers family, who occupied the home for nearly 36 years.
+The estate was subsequently purchased by the Bonsma family in 1995.

 bottom of page